August 24th - 27th, 2022, Groningen, the Netherlands

 SATURDAY, AUGUST 27

-10:30 - 13:30 Poster presentations, incl. lunch
+10:30 – 13:30 Poster Session III

 The conference program will be organized around five major themes, that can be considered basic domains in speech motor control research and the clinical approach in disorders.
 Listed are the five major themes, the members of the organization committee who will be the chair(s) for this theme, and the list of confirmed invited speakers per theme.
 Submissions of free plenary and poster presentations will be programmed within these five themes.